Kolkir/dicomtostl/README.md

 To create 3D volume you should specify:

-1. Path to DICOMDIR file in your DICOM folder(usually something like SOME_SCAN/DICOMDIR)
+1. Path to DICOMDIR file in your DICOM folder(usually something like SOME_SCAN/DICOMDIR).
+Or just path to the top level folder containing .dcm files, where each dcm contatins one slice.

 2. Output folder